swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 // seqenceArray.dynamicType.Generator.Element.Generator == Generator<Self.Element == Int>
 ```

-Since constraining a type with `:` is kind of related to covariance and contravariance here an illustration:
+Constraining a type with `:` is kind of related to covariance and contravariance.

+Here an illustration:

 ```swift
 protocol P {